shapeoko/Docs/content/firstjob.md

 ##Create a Profile

-Select the outside rounded rectangle (the one we made in Step #2).
+Select the outside rounded rectangle (the first one we made).
 Click CAM -> Profile Operation.
 Fill in the following values, then click OK:

     Name:                coaster_cut_out
     Tool Diameter:       0.125